thinkinglabs/thinkinglabs.github.io/_drafts/five-years-of-public-speaking.md

 2017 was becoming a rather lean year from a public speaking perspective.
 I was rejected from many conferences.

-Then, out of the blue, I received this email from [Mikalai Alimenkou](https://twitter.com/xpinjection) with as subject: "*XP Days Ukraine 2017 speaker invitation*".
+Then, out of the blue, without notice, I received this email from [Mikalai Alimenkou](https://twitter.com/xpinjection) with as subject: "*XP Days Ukraine 2017 speaker invitation*".
 You can imagine my surprise.